 "I never finished that stack — hence some non-functioning buttons — but I’m not sure it was ever finishable; I wanted the user to feel they could get information about anything, with tea being just a starting point from which they would head off on a branching path towards all kinds of unrelated and esoteric knowledge.
 What crazy, crazy days they were."

-Exactly what I was trying to do!
+It's exactly what I was trying to do.
 I think those of us playing with HyperCard at that point (and using the internet in the background, without really realising we were) where actually beginning to reach out for the web.
 That "branching path towards all kinds of unrelated and esoteric knowledge"?
 What else could it be?
 But how could we know then?